8ta4/pun/DONTREADME.md

 Nah.
 Remote LLMs give state-of-the-art results.

+> What model does `pun` use for recognizability scoring?

+Gemini 2.0 Flash is currently used, and here's why:

+- It seems to pretty accurate estimates.

+- It's cheap.

+- Rate limits are high.

 > Does `pun` calculate recognizability scores on the fly?

 No. The scores are precomputed because: